alakbarz/alak.bar/public/projects/platform.md

 ## Introduction

-I have been a Class Representative for three years in the Computer Science course at Heriot-Watt University, now moving into the Student Officer role.
+I have been a Class Representative for three years in the Computer Science course at Heriot-Watt University, now moving into the School Officer role.
 During my time I found it difficult to gauge the opinions of students on issues and to distribute information.

 Thus, my fellow Class Rep, [Humaid](https://humaidq.ae), and I decided to build an online service which allows for students to submit anonymous tickets, complaints, and to see announcements from Class Reps.
-Currently there is no system provided by the university or Student Union (the organisation that we volunteer for) that offers any of these features in a convenient manner.
+At the time of writing, there is no system provided by the university or Student Union (the organisation that we volunteer for) that offers any of these features in a convenient manner.

 <center>